Ductile fracture in functionally graded materials: Insight into crack behavior within the gradient interface: Results

 Finally, in some cases the gradient results in crack arresting behavior.
-In a plot of plastic strain, this behavior is visible as an increase in plastic strain as the crack approaches the gradient, followed by a sharp drop-off in all strain when the ultimate tensile strength of the material is reached.
+In a plot of plastic strain, this behavior is visible as an increase in plastic strain as the crack approaches the gradient, followed by a sharp drop-off indicating failure.
 This behavior is most commonly seen in cases with steep angles of incidence and narrow graded regions.
 This behavior is shown in Figure \ref{fig:ArrestingStrain}.

-Throughout our twelve tested conditions, deflection was observed in two simulations, continued propagation was observed in eight simulations, and arresting behavior was observed in two simulations.
-The exact breakdown by geometry is presented in Table \ref{table:behavior}.
-Gradient Width is given as a fraction of the total domain width.

-Graphically, it is much easier to see how these behaviors are grouped.
-The behaviors define three clear regimes for crack behavior, based material geometry.
-These regions are shown in Figure \ref{fig:ColoredGraph}